Kinetic Gold Coast: Fleet

 In the 1970s, Surfside built up a fleet of Leyland Nationals.
 In the 1980s some Volvo B59 and Volvo B10Rs and Volvo B10ML articulateds were purchased.
 Following the sale to the Calabros, large numbers of ex ACTION Volvo B58s, MAN SL200s and SG192 articulateds were purchased to replace the Leyland Nationals.
 Amongst the buses purchased with Tweed Bus Service were Leyland Tigers and Hinos.
 To replace the Gold Coast Citybus fleet, ex Brisbane Transport and TransAdelaide Volvo B59s and ex State Transit Authority Mercedes-Benz O305s were purchased.

 From the mid-1990s, Surfside began to standardise on Mercedes-Benz and Volvo chassis for its route bus fleet and Hinos for school buses.
 Initially bodied by external suppliers, since 1998 all buses have been bodied by the Calabro's Bustech.

 Since 2008 all purchases have been Bustech MDi and XDis integral buses.
-Surfside has also received a steady flow of second hand buses including from the Calabro's Sydney operations, Busabout and Hawkesbury Valley Buses.
+Surfside received a steady flow of second hand buses including from the Calabro's Sydney operations, Busabout and Hawkesbury Valley Buses.

-Since 2008, all deliveries and repaints have been in TransLink colours, with blue body, green ends, a green and blue wavy stripe down each side and the TransLink logo toward the back.
-This is also being applied to the vehicles used in New South Wales to facilitate easy transfer between depots, albeit without the Translink decals.
+Since 2008, all deliveries and repaints have been in Translink colours, with blue body, green ends, a green and blue wavy stripe down each side and the Translink logo toward the back.
+A modified version is applied to the vehicles used in New South Wales to facilitate easy transfer between depots, albeit without the Translink decals.
 The Gold Coast Tourist Shuttle coaches are painted orange.

-In 2007, Australian diecast model company Trax Models released a 1:76 scale model of a Mercedes-Benz 709D Reeve Burgess minibus in Surfside livery.

 Since 2013 Surfside Buslines have also received eight Bustech CDis double deck buses.

-As at January 2022, the fleet consisted of 423 buses and coaches.
+As at January 2025, the fleet consisted of 453 buses and coaches.
 Vehicles are registered in both New South Wales and Queensland, although the fleet is utilised interchangeably, particularly the school bus fleet.
 The only restriction is the different ticket machines used in each state.

 Under Russell Penfold ownership, Surfside had an orange with blue stripe livery.
 The Calabros introduced a blue with yellow livery.

-In 2022, 10 new Volgren Optimus busses were acquired by Surfside Bus lines, out of 20 to be introduced in Queensland the same year.
-They use BYD D9RA chassis, and use battery electric busses (BEBs) technology.
+In 2022, 10 new Volgren Optimus buses were acquired by Surfside Bus lines, out of 20 to be introduced in Queensland the same year.
+They use BYD D9RA chassis, and use battery electric bus technology.